hotgatsonglam/Struct-BOOK/README.md

 Copyright by Deluxe.
+12/2015
 Struct.
-Lesson 13 of IT.
+Lesson of IT